vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

 When RWY 05R is active any domestic aircraft shall be given taxi instructions via `B` and `L`.
 Taxiway `M` may be utilized by controllers in order to get aircraft past any queues at holding point `A9`.

 #### Code F Stand Information
 - Contact stands for Code F aircraft are 10, 15, 16, 17 and 18.
-These stands are equipped with dual airbridges, ground power, air conditioning and NIGS.
 - Remote stands for code F aircraft are 19, 74, 75, 78 and 79.

 #### Code F Taxi Information

--  Rapid exits A7 to A4 inclusive are not approved for Code F use.
+-  Rapid exits `A7` to `A4` inclusive are not approved for Code F use.
--  TWY A2, A3 and A8 are available for approved A380 operators.
+-  TWY `A2`, `A3`, `A8` and `A9` are available for approved A380 operators.
-- Outer engines may overhang the grass on TWY A1, A9 and B between B1 and B2.
-- Code F aircraft cannot taxi behind a code D, E or F aircraft holding on TWY A1A to TWY A10 inclusive.
+- Code F aircraft cannot taxi behind a code D, E or F aircraft holding on TWY `A1A` to TWY `A10` inclusive.
-- When a code F aircraft is on TWY A between B2 and J a code E aircraft can operate on TWY B.
+- When a code F aircraft is on TWY `A` between `B2` and `J` a code E aircraft can operate on TWY `B`.
+- Code F aircraft may not use TWY `B` between `B2` and `B6`.
+- When 05R in use Code F aircraft may vacate at TWY `A3` or `A2`.
+- When 23L in use Code F aircraft may vacate at TWY `A8` or `A9`.

+!!!
+Note
+    For arriving Code F aircraft, on first contact with Tower.
+Tower shall ask where the pilot is planning to vacate.
+TMA shall apply adequite seperation for any trailing aircraft.

 #### Use of Holding Points